gvwilson/sensibleadventures/misc/bear-02.md

 nearest the road with a cup of tea or an apple, just to make conversation with whoever passed by.
-He was honest and dishonest, fair and unfair, just like everyone else, and every story stuffed a little more anger into Prince Lormay's heart.
+He was honest and dishonest, fair and unfair, just like everyone else, and every story stuffed a little more anger into Prince Thokmay's heart.

 Finally it was his turn to speak.
 "I never met him," the prince said, his voice cracking.
 "But I know this.
 When the tornado took him, he